Skip to main content Skip to main navigation Skip to search

 • whole kava root

-• must not contain as an ingredient or a component any substance used as either a food additive or a processing aid
+• not contain as an ingredient or a component any substance used as either a food additive or a processing aid

 Community Protection (CP) question